 Keep in mind that 10 mph is faster than most kids run, so if they do bail out, they will be moving at a fair clip.
 Best that they are ready since they will most likely ride this on a hard and unforgiving surface.

 Razor E100 Electric Scooter Review: Ease Of Use

 Once kids get the hang of this scooter, it is easy to ride.
 The issue is getting to that point.
 As I said earlier, it can be tough to get used to the motor “kicking in.”

 When the motor engages, there is a jarring feeling that occurs.
 I know because I tried it myself!
-The problem is there no way for kids to know when the engine will engage.
-They start kicking and then the engine starts.
+The problem is there is no way for kids to know when the engine will engage.
+They start kicking, and then the engine starts.

 Once they get that down, it is dirt simple for kids to ride this scooter.
 Best of all is that they are going to have a blast riding this scooter.

 I have had this scooter for roughly three months.
 As I said before, this scooter feels heavy and well-built.
 The truth is, there are not lots of parts in this scooter.
 As such, there are not a lot of things to go wrong.

 In my experience with the scooter, there have been no problems so far.
 You plug it in, charge it up, and it goes.
 There is nothing you need to do with the motor, like adding any fuel or oil.
 It is all batteries and an electric motor, so it is pretty “idiot-proof.”